Most interesting landmarks of Africa

 - Goualougo Triangle – Republic of the Congo, Sanga.
-Large tract of pristine lowland rainforest, dubbed "The Last Eden" or "The Last Place on Earth" due to its virgin wildlife.
-Local chimpanzees, as well as other animals have never met humans – it seems that humans have never lived here.
+A large tract of pristine lowland rainforest, dubbed "The Last Eden" or "The Last Place on Earth" due to its virgin wildlife.
+Local chimpanzees, as well as other animals, have never met humans – it seems that humans have never lived here.

 - Lake Tele – Republic of the Congo, Likuala.
 Round freshwater deep in swampland and rainforest, possible impact crater.
 According to local stories in this lake and surrounding area lives mokèlé-mbèmbé – purported giant reptile.
 This remote area is very rich with rare species of plants and animals including a population of more than 120 thousand gorillas.

 - Ngorongoro Crater – Tanzania, Arusha.
 Largest volcanic caldera in the world, up to 610 m deep and 260 km² large.
-Area of exceptional concentration of wild animals, with 25,000 large animals living in the crater.
+Area of an exceptional concentration of wild animals, with 25,000 large animals living in the crater.

-- Tsingy de Ankarana – Madagascra, Diana.
+- Tsingy de Ankarana – Madagascar, Diana.
 Spectacular tsingy – a karst formation, where a layer of middle Jurassic limestone is dissolved by water, leaving a "forest" of limestone blades.
 Separate blades might be up to 20 m high.
 The gorges and canyons dissecting the Ankarana are up to 140 m deep.
-In many larger gorges and canyons exist patches of primeval tropical forest with numerous endemic species of plants and animals.
-Some of these forest are available only through caves – total length of explored caves in the region exceeds 100 km.
-Up to 6 m long Nile crocodiles live in the caves of Ankarana (mostly in River Styx – 4 km long subterranean passage passable only by a boat).
+In many larger gorges and canyons exist patches of primaeval tropical forest with numerous endemic species of plants and animals.
+Some of these forests are available only through caves – total length of explored caves in the region exceeds 100 km.
+Up to 6 metres long Nile crocodiles live in the caves of Ankarana (mostly in River Styx – 4 km long subterranean passage passable only by a boat).
 This is one of the few places where crocodiles live in Madagascar (it is seen also in Belomotse Forest and some other places) and a unique case where crocodiles live in caves.
 Numerous fossils of the extinct Madagascaran fauna are found here.